TimeWalkOrg/Caregie-Library-/README.md

 ## Building History

-In the 1920s this building was the Carnegie Library.
-Since [tbd] the library became a private residence.  (describe the building purpose in 1920)...
+"Mill Valley's first library was based on a private collection of books belonging to the Outdoor Art Club, a woman's group dedicated to "protection of trees and birds."
+In 1908 the books were given to the city which housed them in temporary locations until a Carnegie grant of $10,000 was received in 1910; more was unsuccessfully sought to meet building costs reported to be $22,500.
+Architect C.H.
+Russell designed the building; Robert Tros was the builder.
+When the new library was completed, the Carnegie building was sold to a private purchaser for $16,000.
+It has since been resold, and has served as both multiple and single family residence and studio.
+The Carnegie cornerstone is on display in the History Room of the new library."
+(Source: [Carnegie Libraries of California](http://www.carnegie-libraries.org/california/millvalley.html))

-- Built: c.tbd
+- Built: c.1920
-- Replaced: c.tbd
+- Replaced: Building never replaced
-- Architect: tbd
+- Architect: C.H.Russell
-- Library link: tbd
+- Builder: Robert Tros

 ## SketchUp Model
 - Made by Ryan Belza, Max Hasen, Paolo Ciolino
 - Model completed: December, 2017
 - Modeled in SketchUp Make 2017